 If you have enough RAM, you could remove all swap devices.
 Some operating systems use a swap device in some contexts even if you have free memory.

 Avoid external locking for

-the default has been for external locking to be disabled on
+MyISAMtables.
+The default is for external locking to be disabled.
+The

 Disabling external locking does not affect MySQL's functionality as long as you run only one server.
 Just remember to take down the server (or lock and flush the relevant tables) before you run myisamchk.
 On some systems it is mandatory to disable external locking because it does not work, anyway.